erikbedard/nnUNet-data-converter/README.md

-# oai-zib-format
+# oai-zib-converter
-Data formatter for organizing OAI knee MRI data and OAI-ZIB segmentations into 'images' and 'labels' folders for semenatic segmentation.
+Data converter and formatter for organizing OAI knee MRI data and OAI-ZIB manual segmentations into a format and structure that is compatible with nnU-Net (https://github.com/MIC-DKFZ/nnUNet).

-This program is used to extract/standardize the knee MRI data from the OAI data set and the segmentation labels from the OAI-ZIB dataset into 'images' and 'labels' directories.
-It is assumed that:
+To use this tool, you must first:
-1. The OAI baseline data for 4796 subjects has been downloaded from https://nda.nih.gov/oai/ and the zip file been extracted (e.g. to a directory such as '~/Downloads/Package_1198790/results/00m')
+1. Download the OAI baseline data for 4796 subjects from https://nda.nih.gov/oai/ and unzip the file (e.g. to a directory such as '~/Downloads/Package_1198790/results/00m')
-2. The OAI-ZIB data of 507 manual segmentations has been downloaded from https://pubdata.zib.de/ and the zip file has been extract (e.g. to a directory such as '~/Downloads/Dataset_1__OAI-ZIB_manual_segmentations')
+2. Download the OAI-ZIB data of 507 manual segmentations from https://pubdata.zib.de/ and unzip the file (e.g. to a directory such as '~/Downloads/Dataset_1__OAI-ZIB_manual_segmentations')

 ## Usage
 ```python oai_zib.py oai_dir oai_zib_dir save_dir```